This article is continued from the previous page… Click here to jump Back to the Beginning.

 Bolt Work Design

-Bolt work in many gun safes is very complicated and intricate, unnecessarily so.
+Bolt work in many gun safes is very complicated and intricate.
+Often it is unnecessarily complicated

-Impressive looking bolt work with lots of moving parts, locking bolts, and gears is generally included to wow buyers, not to make the safe more secure.
+Impressive looking bolt work may have lots of moving parts, locking bolts, and gears.
+But this is generally included to wow buyers, not to make the safe more secure.
 Even 100 locking bolts on a door made of thin bent sheet metal isn’t going to keep a thief out very long.

 The bolt work should be as simple as possible.

 Anyone who has ever used electronic or mechanical devices under pressure or in combat can attest that simpler is usually better.
-The fewer moving parts and lubrication points the better.
+Fewer moving parts means fewer binding and lubrication points, and fewer failure points.

 Locking Bolt Number and SizeThere is no locking bolt size currently available which is too small.
 But, almost all gun safe door jambs are too weak.
 So, don’t pay attention to the locking bolt size.